SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud-autoconf-jndi.md

 // This bean is for information only, it can be used to discover more about
 // the solace service in use.
 @Autowired
-SolaceMessagingInfo solaceMessagingInfo;
+SolaceServiceCredentials solaceServiceCredentials;

 // A Factory of Factories
-// Has the ability to create ConnectionFactory(s) for all available
+// Has the ability to create ConnectionFactory(s) for any available
-// SolaceMessagingInfo(s)
+// SolaceServiceCredentials
 // Can be used in case there are multiple Solace Messaging Services to
 // select from.
 @Autowired